Our multidisciplinary palliative care improves patient quality of life.

 We provide palliative care options wherever clients call home.

-Many palliative care programs are hospital-anchored or home care-based.
-But at Abramson, we see the value of providing service in a way that accommodates a variety of care situations, especially for patients who are not home-bound.
-Our palliative care program works in combination with any other medical service and treats patients wherever they call home.
+With Abramson, it’s not hard to find palliative care near you.
+While many palliative care programs are hospital-anchored or home care-based, we see the value of providing service in a way that accommodates a variety of care situations, especially for patients who are not home-bound.
+Our Philadelphia-area palliative care program works in combination with any other medical service and treats patients wherever they call home.
 Led by social workers and nurse practitioners, our palliative care teams achieve a higher visit frequency than most other programs.

-Palliative care has been shown to lead to better patient outcomes, including improvement of symptoms, increased quality of life and patient satisfaction, and reduced caregiver burden.
+Palliative care services have been shown to lead to better patient outcomes, including improvement of symptoms, increased quality of life and patient satisfaction, and reduced caregiver burden.